-This report describes the main characteristics of the Labour Force Surveys in the 27 Member States of the European Union, four Candidate Countries (Croatia, Iceland1, the former Yugoslav Republic of Macedonia2 and Turkey), and two EFTA countries (Norway and Switzerland) in 2009.
+This report describes the main characteristics of the Labour Force Surveys in the 27 Member States of the European Union, four Candidate Countries (Croatia, Iceland1, the former Yugoslav Republic of Macedonia2 and Turkey), and two EFTA countries (Norway and Switzerland) in 2010.

 All of these countries provide Eurostat with Labour Force Survey (LFS) micro-data for publication.
-The aim of this report is to enable users to accurately interpret the LFS results by providing information regarding the technical features of the surveys carried out in these countries.
+The aim of this report is by provide information regarding the technical features of the surveys carried out in these countries in order to enable users to accurately interpret the LFS results.

 From 2005 all Member States have been conducting a continuous quarterly survey, covering all the weeks of each quarter.
-As regards Candidate and EFTA countries, in 2009 they all carried out a continuous survey except Switzerland, which only conducted a yearly survey with reference to the second quarter3, and Turkey, which only considers a single reference week per month.
+As regards Candidate and EFTA countries, in 2010 they all carried out a continuous survey except Turkey, which only considers a single reference week per month.

-The LFS measures the labour status and other characteristics of the population in an average week in each quarter, by spreading the sample uniformly over all the weeks of the quarter.
+The LFS measures the labour status and other characteristics of the population in an averaged week in each quarter, by spreading the sample uniformly over all the weeks of the quarter.

 The main characteristics of the national practices are presented in this report.
-The information is organised on the same lines as the methodological data for 2008 in The European Union labour force survey: main characteristics of the national surveys 2008.
+The information is mostly organised on the same lines as in the 2009 edition The European Union labour force survey: main characteristics of the national surveys 2009.
 This will enable users to evaluate the degree of comparability achieved.
 Country sheets include a section on the main conceptual, methodological or organisational changes introduced in recent years, to allow the reader to have an idea of recent changes at a glance.
-Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report, while Table 4 provides information on how the reference weeks are distributed over the year.
+Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report.

-For more detailed information on the common practices and definitions of the European Labour Force Survey, see EU Labour Force Survey database.
-User guide and the Annex: explanatory notes, at:
+For more detailed information on the results, common practices, methods and definitions of the European Labour Force Survey, see the EU LFS dedicated section on Eurostat's website at:

-http://circa.europa.eu/irc/dsis/employment/info/data/eu_lfs/lfs_main/
+http://epp.eurostat.ec.europa.eu/portal/page/portal/employment_unemployment_lfs/intro duction

-The information necessary for preparing this publication was mainly collected in 2010.
+The information necessary for preparing this publication was mainly collected in 2011 and 2012.
 Eurostat wishes to thank the experts responsible for the national labour force surveys in the Member States, Candidate and EFTA countries for their help in compiling the data presented in this report.